El Cajon Station

 8404 N. Magnolia Avenue, Suite I

 Santee, California 92071

 Area of Responsibility

-The El Cajon Station is located 27 miles northeast of San Diego Sector Headquarters.
-It is responsible for 12.7 miles of international border with Mexico.
-El Cajon's area of responsibility also includes 323 square miles of inland terrain immediately north of the international boundary and includes the rural border communities of Jamul, Dulzura, Barret Junction, Tecate, and Potrero.
-The terrain in El Cajon's area of responsibility consists of some of the most harsh, rugged, and isolated territory in all San Diego County's border area.
-It remains largely undeveloped with minimally maintained roads that require the use of four wheel drive vehicles.
-With the addition of new agents, equipment resources, and advanced technology, we have increased border control in our area of responsibility, which has resulted in significant reductions in apprehensions compared to calendar year 1996.
+The El Cajon Station is located 18 miles northeast of San Diego Sector Headquarters.
+It is responsible for nearly 10 miles of international border with Mexico.
+El Cajon's area of responsibility also includes 467 square miles of inland terrain immediately north of the international boundary and includes the rural border communities of Tecate, Potrero, Canyon City, and Campo.
+The terrain in El Cajon's area of responsibility consists of some of the most harsh, rugged, and isolated territory in all of San Diego County's border area.
+The area remains largely undeveloped with minimally maintained roads that require the use of four-wheel drive vehicles.
+Through personnel, equipment, and advanced technology, we strive towards maintaining a secure border.

 For more information about the San Diego Border Patrol Sector, please check our General Information section.